DynamoDS/DynamoPrimer/10_Packages/10-5_Zero-Touch.md

 </style>

 ## What is Zero-Touch?

 Zero-Touch Importing refers to a simple point-and-click method for importing C# libraries.
 With Zero-Touch, Dynamo will read the public methods of a *.dll* file and convert them to Dynamo nodes.
-Using this process, a user can import a library which was not necessarily developed for Dynamo and create a host of new nodes.
-This opens up a lot of doors for extending your visual programming environment.
-Granted, there are some limitations (with respect to private and abstract classes in a .dll), the current Zero-Touch functionality demonstrates the cross-platform mentality of the Dynamo Project.
+You can use Zero-Touch to develop your own custom nodes and packages, and to import external libraries into the DYnamo environment.

 ![](images/10-5/annotate.jpg)

+Using this process, you can import a library which was not necessarily developed for Dynamo and create a host of new nodes.
+The current Zero-Touch functionality demonstrates the cross-platform mentality of the Dynamo Project.
+And while there are some limitations (with respect to private and abstract classes in a .dll), you can import external C# libraries that were not necessarily developed with Dynamo in mind (more on that below

 This section demonstrates how to use Zero-Touch to import a third party library.
 For information on developing your own Zero-Touch Library, reference the [Dynamo wiki page](https://github.com/DynamoDS/Dynamo/wiki/Zero-Touch-Plugin-Development).